Afghanistan is a 'forever emergency,' says UN head

 "They started enforcing this on the first of November," Zulu said of Pakistan, noting that some Afghans being forced to return have never set foot in Afghanistan.

-"And they are being asked to integrate and reintegrate into their country of origin at a time when winter as has really settled upon us," he added.
+"And they are being asked to integrate and reintegrate into their country of origin at a time when winter has really settled upon us," he added.

 Zulu says at its peak, some 20,000 arrived daily from Pakistan — which has since dropped to around to three or four thousand.
 "The usual return figure was 300 or 200," he said.